 |Most Similar To||Belgian Tervuren|

 The large guard dogs, often known as ‘One man breed’ is none other than German Shepherd.
 German Shepherd are famous for having reputation like, loyalty, courageous, and sweet nature.
 They are dogs who can work all day long which makes them well-known workaholics.

 With their extreme loyalty and sweet nature, they are the second most popular dogs in America after the Labrador Retriever.
-They are brilliant canines with an aptitude of love, knowledge and stimulation.
+They are brilliant canines with an aptitude for love, knowledge, and stimulation.

 History And Origin Of German Shepherd Dog Breed

-Travelling through various regions for the perfect dog to combine, Von Stephanitz, started attending different dog’s shows.
-Finally a wolf-like dog caught his eye and adopted it to create a perfect descendants.
+Traveling through various regions for the perfect dog to combine, Von Stephanitz, started attending different dog’s shows.
+Finally, a wolf-like dog caught his eye and adopted it to create a perfect descendant.
 Which he surely did!